 Gas Range & Cooktop - Cleaning Grates and Burner Caps

-Grates should be washed regularly in hot soapy water, rinsed in clean water and dried before placing them back on the range.
+Grates should be washed regularly in hot soapy water, rinsed in clean water and dried before placing them back on the Range or Cooktop.

 Brass burner caps can be soaked in a vinegar and water solution.
 The vinegar and water solution will remove much of any black discoloration with no real scrubbing involved.
 Brasso or Bar Keepers Friend can make the brass burner caps return to a full shine.
 This does require a bit more elbow grease and it can alter some of the radial brushing appearance on the brass burner cap.